User Roles: General Information

 Predefined Roles

-For ease of defining and administering roles, MYOB Advanced provides a set of predefined roles, which is expanded with every major release of MYOB Advanced.
+For ease of defining and administering roles, MYOB Acumatica provides a set of predefined roles, which is expanded with every major release of MYOB Acumatica.
 We recommend that you use the predefined roles while you configure user access to the system during implementation.
 For details on the available predefined roles, see User Roles: Predefined Roles.

 If you have modified access rights to a system entity for a predefined role, then the system preserves your changes during the upgrade but updates access rights to other entities for this role, if any were added, deleted, or updated with the new release.